NicoHood/SecureLoader/Readme.md

 # SecureLoader

-The idea is to create an USB HID bootloader that can easily upgrade an AVR firmware with even increasing the security of the device.
+The idea is to create an USB HID bootloader that can easily upgrade an AVR firmware with even increasing the security of the device and its firmware.
+The bootloader protects against potential backdoors and malicious firmware upgrades.
 This paper describes use cases, features, potential attacks and solutions to prevent them.

 This readme describes a **temporary concept** with some ideas.
 It is **not final**.
 Contributions appreciated.

+## Bootloader overview

+### Bootloader use case
+* Security updates
+* Feature updates
+* Uploading a self recompiled firmware
+* Developing new firmware features
+* Verify bootloader and firmwares authenticity and integrity

-### Bootloader properties
+### Bootloader Properties
-TODO thinks like size, 32u4, avr, lufa, usb, hid
+* Protects firmwares confidentiality, authenticity, integrity
+* Uses USB HID Protocol
+* No special drivers required
+* Coded for AVR USB Microcontrollers
+* Optimized for 32u4
+* Fits into 4kb bootloader section TODO
+* Based on LUFA
+* Reusable AES implementation
+* Open Source

-### Assumptions/Attack Scenario TODO name?
+### Attack Scenario
+Conditions for device security:
+* The AVR is programmed with the correct fuses.
+* The initial password is kept secure by the vendor until the user requests it.
+* The security also relies on the firmware, not only the bootloader (firmware authenticity)!
+* The bootloader key is changed after every firmware upgrade.

 The following assumptions describe a worst case scenario and might differ to the real world.
 * The firmware handles secure information that can be leaked via a firmware backdoor.
 * The attacker has full physical access of the device.
 * The device can be opened and an ISP can be used without a visible change.
 * The attacker is able to steal the device and put it back at any time.
-* The initial password is kept secure by the vendor until the user requests it.
 * The uploading PC is compromised when doing firmware upgrades.

-* The security also relies on the firmware, not only the bootloader (firmware authenticity)!
-* The AVR is programmed with the correct fuses.
+## Technical Details

 ### Boot Process
 0. Device startup, always run the bootloader (BOOTRST=0)
 1. POST: Check the bootloader and firmware integrity (checksum) at startup
 2. Special case if no bootloader key was set (after ISP the bootloader)
   1. Force to set a bootloader key via USB HID
-  2. Reboot via watchdog reset
+  2. Clear RAM and reboot via watchdog reset
 3. Recovery mode entered (press special hardware keys at startup)
   * Verify the firmwares checksum if the PC requests it TODO link
   * Do a [firmware upgrade](#firmware-upgrade)
   * Change the bootloader key with a signed and encrypted new password
   * [Authenticate the bootloader to the PC (via bootloader key)](#authenticate-the-bootloader-to-the-pc) TODO???
-  * Reboot via watchdog reset
+  * Clear RAM and reboot via watchdog reset
 4. Recovery mode not entered (just plug in the device)
   1. Write the firmware identifier into a special ram position
   2. Start the firmware
   3. The user needs to authenticate the firmware TODO link

+### Power on self test (POST)
+The bootloader checks the bootloader and firmware checksum at every boot to **prevent flash corruption**.
+Some parts of the SBS are excluded from this check like the booloader checksum and the FWVC.
+Fuse and Lock bits will also be checked.

-### Reboot Mechanism
+### Recovery mode
-TODO magic bootkey in RAMEND (16 bit)
-Use a single bit instead?
+After [device startup](TODO) the bootloader normally executes the firmware after a POST.
+To enter the recovery mode you need to manually press a physical button.
+This ensures that you cannot enter the recovery mode automatic from the PC side.
+Firmware upgrades are done less often so the user have to explicitly call the recovery mode.
-TODO dont allow to start the bootloader via firmware for security?
+A note how to start the recovery mode should be placed inside the firmware (manual).
-~~use hwb instead of bootrst~~ -> POST
-Use the other bits for FID and firmware upgrade violation? but how to reset the flag and let the (all!) user know?

-### Bootloader initiation
-TODO how to start the bootloader via physical keys pressing at startup/restart.
-Add a note in the firmware maybe?
+After entering the recovery mode the user can TODO

 ### Secure bootloader section (SBS)
 The bootloader has to store a few settings in the protected bootloader flash section:
 * Bootloader Checksum
 * Bootloader Key
 * Firmware Checksum
-* Firmware Counter
+* Firmware Counter (32bit)
 * Firmware Identifier
+* Firmware Violation Counter (32bit)

 They are stored in **special flash page** to avoid flash corruption of the bootloader code.
 The bootloaders flash is protected by fuses and though it is safe from being read via ISP.
 **TODO why is it secure from malicious firmware?**
 This secure bootloader section is also excluded from the bootloaders checksum.
 Typically the last bootloader flash page is used to store the bootloader settings.
+The firmware has no direct (read/write) access to the data except the BJT.

+### Bootloader Jump Table (BJT)
+The Bootloader Jump Table is used to call functions of the bootloader from the firmware.
+This can be used to implement further security functions inside the firmware.

+Available Jump Table functions are:
+* Get FID
+* Get FWC
+* Get FWVC
+* AES

+TODO

 ### Bootloader key (BK)
+The Bootloader Key is used to sign the firmware and every bootloader related crypto.
+Initially the vendor set a BK to verify the device authenticity and integrity.
+The BK can be changed at any time and is stored inside the SBS.
+The BK needs to be kept **highly secure** and should be changed be changed after exchanging.

 TODO length
 TODO encryption algorithm
-TODO stored in sbs

-used for:
-firmware authentification when doing fw upgrade Authenticate the bootloader to the PC
+TODO used for: Authenticate the bootloader to the PC

-The BK needs to be kept **highly secure** and should be changed be changed after exchanging.

 #### Change the bootloader key
 You need to change the bootloader key from the bootloader if no one was set yet.